ellierewind/AHK/README.md

 ### Middle Mouse Button moves up a folder in Explorer

-If you press on the `Middle Mouse Button`, you'll move up a folder in Windows Files explorer.
+If you press the `Middle Mouse Button`, you'll move up a folder in Windows Files explorer.
 This also works on "Open In" or Context Explorer windows.

 ### Windows + MouseScroll - Volume Control